Frequently Asked Questions:

-We only sell our Fresh Sausage and Specialty Bacon wholesale, and have just begun to sell a selection of our Dry Cured Salami wholesale also.
+YES!
+We sell all our Fresh Sausage and Specialty Bacon wholesale, and have just begun to sell a selection of our Dry Cured Salami wholesale also.
 We plan to add more products in the near future..
 We partner with a couple of fantastic USDA facilities to make our fresh sausage and bacon, while our Salami is made at our own USDA inspected facility in Ancramdale NY.
-Currently these are available for wholesale in the local area via our Distributor Farms2Tables. please visit www.farms2tables.com for more details. for other inquiries please contact us via the Contact section.
+Currently these are available for wholesale in the local area via our Distributor Farms2Tables. please visit www.farms2tables.com for more details.
+For other inquiries please contact us via the Contact section.

 Do you ship your products?